berkgoksel/SierraTwo/README.md

 ### User Token Scopes
-Add the following permission to the User Token Scopes.

 | Permission | Description              |
 |------------|--------------------------|
 | **admin**  | Administer the workspace |

-After setting the token scopes, input the newly generated `Bot User OAuth Token` and `User Token` in the `config.ini` file.
+After setting the token scopes, paste your `Member ID` (your Slack ID), `OAuth Access Token` and `Bot User OAuth Token` to `config.yaml` file.
 Finally, install the app on the workspace.

 ## TODO:
 - Divide the script into smaller functions for readability.